wavemaker/docs/learn/app-development/deployment/deployment-overview.md

 ![deploy icon](/learn/assets/deploy-app.png)

-With One-click Deployment, you can test or demo your application in the early stages of the development when the application is not ready to deploy to a private cloud, or an on-premise environment.
+With One-click Deployment, you can test or demo your application in the early stages of the development.
+Also, this is the first step to deploy an application to the cloud when your app is in the process of setting up a private cloud or an on-premise environment.

 :::important
 One-click deployment is available for Project Admins only.